1993 Oakland Athletics season

 The Oakland Athletics' 1993 season was the team's 26th in Oakland, California.
 It was also the 93rd season in franchise history.
-The team finished seventh and last in the American League West with a record of 68-94.
+The team finished seventh and last in the American League West with a record of 68–94.

 The Athletics' disastrous 1993 campaign was mired by inconsistency, injuries, and free agent departures.
-The team lost key contributors Dave Stewart, Harold Baines, and Mike Moore to free agency; the players ended up (respectively) in Toronto, Chicago, and Detroit.
+The team lost key contributors Dave Stewart, Harold Baines, and Mike Moore to free agency; the players ended up (respectively) in Toronto, Baltimore, and Detroit.
 The A's also traded Walt Weiss to the expansion Florida Marlins for Scott Baker and Eric Helfand.
 The Athletics' roster was further weakened by the retirement of longtime third baseman Carney Lansford.

 The team's depleted pitching staff was no match for its American League (AL) competition.
 The Athletics, following a resurgent 1992 campaign, finished 1993 with a team ERA of 4.90; this was the worst such figure in the AL. The futility of Oakland's new-look starting rotation was especially noteworthy; of the team's five primary starters (Bobby Witt, Ron Darling, Bob Welch, Todd Van Poppel, and Shawn Hillegas), only one (Witt) managed a sub-5.00 ERA.
 On offense, the Athletics also struggled; the loss of their two best players (Mark McGwire and Rickey Henderson) to injury and a trade, respectively, contributed to their scoring only 715 runs (10th of 14 AL teams).

 The Athletics' 68-94 finish was their worst since 1982.
-Moreover, the 1993 Athletics (as of 2020) remain the only team in Oakland history to finish last in the AL West after finishing first one-year earlier.
+Moreover, the 1993 Athletics were only team in Oakland history to finish last in the AL West after finishing first one-year earlier.